-Having diabetes doesn’t mean we should lose the flavor in our cookies and dishes.
-There are so many things we can use instead of the unhealthy ingredients that are bad for our blood sugar levels.
+Having diabetes doesn’t mean we should lose the flavor of our cookies and dishes.
+There are so many things we can use instead of unhealthy ingredients that are bad for our blood sugar levels.

-These include refined sugar, potatoes, ketchup, white rice, canned vegetables, and fruits, etc.
+These include refined sugar, potatoes, ketchup, white rice, canned vegetables, fruits, etc.

-We should eplace sugar with unsweetened applesauce for the favorite desserts.
-Even better, we need to make homemade applesauce and use it whenever needed.
+We should replace sugar with unsweetened applesauce for our favorite desserts.
+Even better, we need to make Web MD and use it whenever needed.
 The trick, however, is to reduce the number of wet ingredients in the recipe as applesauce contains a lot of liquid.

 In that way, we can enjoy our favorite baking dessert without worrying about raising our blood sugar levels.